CTQ 327: Description

 CTQ 327 is a double imaged quasar.
 When imaged by Morgan, the object is found to separate into two bright images or components, with an estimated separation gap of 1.22 arcseconds and a g-band flux ratio roughly 5 to 1.
 The components are found to display continuum and emission line features in their spectra, mainly doubly ionized carbon and magnesium, despite not similar to one another, with component A having much weaker emission lines compared to component B.

 The lensing galaxy of CTQ 327 is resolved and classified an early-type elliptical galaxy with a redshift of (z) 0.70, located from component B by 0.29 milliarcseconds.
 An absorption feature is found to be associated with it at (z) 0.48.
-A stellar mass of 11.56 M_{ʘ}, and an effective radius of 1.24 ± 0.29 arcseconds has been found for the lens galaxy with the total Einstein radius of 0.62 arcseconds.
+A stellar mass of 11.56 M_{☉}, and an effective radius of 1.24 ± 0.29 arcseconds has been found for the lens galaxy with the total Einstein radius of 0.62 arcseconds.

 The quasar displays time-delays.
-Based on observations by P. Saha using a lens model, the predicted time-delay is -89^{+28}_{-39} days long.
-A more recent study in August 2020, estimated a new time-delay of -81.5^{+10.8}_{-12.0} days based on a measurement pipeline.
+Based on observations by P. Saha using a lens model, the predicted time-delay is −89^{+28}_{−39} days long.
+A more recent study in August 2020, estimated a new time-delay of −81.5^{+10.8}_{−12.0} days based on a measurement pipeline.
 It is shown the flux ratios of both components have temporal variations based on g-band Magellan observations of 0.14 magnitude during a period of over three months.
 Comparison of second-epoch data obtained in March and June, have also found component A of CTQ 327 underwent a significant decrease in brightness by 0.125 ± 0.001 magnitude while component B showed no observed changes.